ChiaraCannolee/thermal-pocket-printer-basic/README.md

   --feed, -f N          Paper feed after print in dots (default: 80)
 ```

+## Compatible printers

+Confirmed to work with the DP-L1S (sold as Crafts & Co 3128 and other rebrands).
+Will likely work with other printers in the LuckPrinter family that share the same SDK and `BaseNormalDevice` class — DP-/LuckP-/MiniPocketPrinter series and similar.
+Print width may differ; check with `python3 print.py info`.

+For Fichero D11s and other AiYin-based label printers (different device class, same SDK), see [fichero-printer](https://github.com/0xMH/fichero-printer) by 0xMH.

 ## Compatible paper

-The printer uses 56mm wide thermal sticker and label rolls (30mm label diameter).
-Compatible supplies include:

-- Standard white thermal paper (included with printer)
-- Crafts & Co clear glossy sticker rolls
-- Crafts & Co white sticker rolls
-- Crafts & Co coloured sticker rolls (pink, yellow, etc.)
-- Standard 56mm thermal sticker/label rolls

-The printer is "ink free": it uses heat to activate the thermal coating.
-Coloured papers just provide a coloured background under the black print.
+The printer uses 56mm wide thermal paper and sticker rolls (30mm label diameter).
+It's "ink free": heat activates the thermal coating, so coloured papers just provide a coloured background under the black print.

-## How it works

-The printer communicates over BLE using a variant of the ESC/POS thermal printer protocol.
-The protocol was reverse-engineered from the decompiled Android APK and verified against hardware.

-### Connection & Protocol

-1. **Connect** to BLE service `ff00`, write to characteristic `ff02`, listen for notifications on `ff01`
-2. **Advertise name**: printer broadcasts as "C&Co 3128_BLE" (note: no service UUIDs in advertisement)
-3. **Enable printer**: send `10 FF F1 03` (Lujiang-specific command)
-4. **Wake up**: send 12 null bytes
-5. **Set density** (optional): `10 FF 10 00 [0|1|2]` for light/normal/dark
-6. **Send bitmap**: GS v 0 raster image (384 pixels wide, 1-bit, MSB-first)
-7. **Feed paper**: `1B 4A 50` (feed 80 dots)
-8. **Stop job**: `10 FF F1 45` (wait for response)

-For label/sticker paper with gap detection:
-- Replace step 7 with `1D 0C` (position to next label)
-- Use `1F 11 51` before print and `1F 11 50` after for position adjustment

-See [PROTOCOL.md](PROTOCOL.md) for complete command reference.

-## Compatible printers
+## Coming soon

-This tool is confirmed to work with the Crafts & Co 3128 (DP-L1S).
-It will likely work with other printers from the LuckPrinter family that use the same SDK and `BaseNormalDevice` class; including various DP-/DP-series, LuckP-/LuckP-series, and MiniPocketPrinter models.
-The print width may differ (check with `print.py info`).

-**Other printer classes use different enable/stop commands:**
-For the Fichero D11s and other AiYin-based label printers, see [fichero-printer](https://github.com/0xMH/fichero-printer) by 0xMH, who reverse-engineered the same SDK for a different device class.
+I'm working on an expanded web version with:

+- Adjustable label sizes with presets (29×12mm, 40×12mm, 50×30mm, 40×30mm, 48mm round, and custom)
+- Save and load templates locally in the browser
+- Drag text directly on the preview for free positioning
+- Undo/redo
+- Print preview screen with adjustable threshold, copies, density override, and post-print feed in mm

+The basics in this repo are stable, so this version is being released first.
+The expanded version will get its own repo.

 ## Background

-This project started as a privacy-motivated reverse-engineering exercise.
+This project started as a privacy exercise.
 The "Luck Jingle" app requires location permissions, internet access, and various other permissions that have no business being on a Bluetooth printer.
-The protocol was reverse-engineered by decompiling the Android APK with JADX and reading the `PrinterImageProcessor` and `BaseNormalDevice` classes from the LuckPrinter SDK.
+The protocol was reverse-engineered by decompiling the Android APK with JADX and reading the `PrinterImageProcessor` and `BaseNormalDevice` classes from the LuckPrinter SDK, then verified against hardware.

 ## Licence